cprimera/UDeltio/Phase2/Process.md

 Our Scrum master was in charge of assigning basic responsibilities, but since the team members knew each other’s strengths and weaknesses, the issues were grabbed based on the skills of the individual team members, rather than assigned.

 We think for our team Scrum process made a lot of sense as it enforced task completion on time, but having a Scrum master was a bit of an overkill.
+However, we decided to keep this role as it is useful in case team members disagree on some design decisions.